Supported actions

 image Choosing Option 3 in the main menu will result in this screen.
 Type U and press Enter to continue.

-Before unmounting your EFI Partition, make sure you don’t have any open file with unsaved work inside of it.
-Always save your work and close any file that belongs to the EFI partition before unmounting it.
+Always save your work and close any file that belongs to the EFI partition before you unmount it.

 image And here you have your success screen.
-Pressing any key will show again the minimalistic version of the main menu (the one we saw earlier yk, just Mount and Exit…).
+Pressing a key will show the first main menu.

 image Choosing Option E from the main menu while your partition is still mounted will take you to this warning screen, which basically reminds you to unmount your EFI partition before you leave WinEFIMounter.